Blixibon/css_weapons_in_hl2/README.md

 ### Step 2: Download the release

 Go to "Releases" and download the latest release.
-This includes the compiled models, some materials, and the NPC sounds.
+This includes the compiled models, their materials, NPC sounds, the custom font, and the demo map.

 Put these assets into your mod alongside the aforementioned CS:S assets.